New: Accurate captions in any language + YouTube auto-import — See plans →

 Turn each podcast episode into a real content library

-Upload the episode or paste the source link, surface clip-worthy moments, generate captions, and package the strongest segments for Shorts, Reels, and TikTok faster.
+Upload the episode or paste the source link, surface clip-worthy moments, generate accurate captions in any language, and package the strongest segments for Shorts, Reels, and TikTok faster.